The following article was originally published at The Federalist.

 Humans are pack animals: we need to feel part of the group to feel good about ourselves.
 Some of us are content to stand apart from the crowd, but most are not.
-Ergo, cultural messages matter.
+Cultural messages matter.

-Since mothering is no longer revered or understood to be something a woman would want to do, let alone should do, women are surprised to discover how heart-wrenching it is to leave their babies and return to work.
+Since mothering is no longer revered or encouraged, women are surprised to discover how heart-wrenching it is to leave their babies and return to work.
 They’re surprised to discover that work isn’t nearly as satisfying as they were led to believe.

 This same sense of unease is felt by single women who can’t find a man with whom to settle down.
 Careers aren’t fulfilling at all, it turns out, if you wind up in bed at night alone.Too many women map out their lives with work at the center and eventually wish they hadn’t.
 Sadly, my inbox is loaded with emails from women who tell me they wished someone had told them this sooner.
 Click To Tweet